jeyrb/hass_supernotify/README.md

 # SuperNotifier

-Simplified notifications for complex scenarios, including multi-channel notifications, conditional notifications, mobile actions, chimes and template based HTML emails.
+An extension of HomeAssistant's built in `notify.notify` that can greatly simplify multiple notification channels and complex scenarios, including multi-channel notifications, conditional notifications, mobile actions, chimes and template based HTML emails.

 ## Features